College of Business, City University of Hong Kong

 Founded in 1990, CB has six departments providing undergraduate and postgraduate programs.

 Accreditation

 CB is accredited by the Association to Advance Collegiate Schools of Business and the European Quality Improvement System.

 Rankings

 CB is ranked 32nd worldwide and 2nd in Asia in the 2020 UT Dallas rankings, based on research contributions from 2013-2017 in 24 leading journals in major business disciplines.
 It was ranked 58th worldwide and 5th in Asia in Economics and Business, in the U.S. News & World Report 2018 Best Global Universities rankings.

+CityU was ranked 52nd worldwide for the subject of "Business and Economics" by T.H.E. in 2023.